How to Apply

 A student who has completed the first year of JD coursework at another law school accredited by the American Bar Association may apply to join the second-year class at Brandeis Law.
 Transfer applicants are subject to the same entrance standards as first-year applicants, plus consideration of their first-year law school performance.
 An applicant who has been dismissed from another law school for academic insufficiency or for misconduct may not be eligible for transfer consideration.

-Pursuant to ABA accreditation standards, Brandeis Law may award a transfer student up to, but no more than, thirty (30) credits for first-year JD coursework.
-Transfer credits are awarded only for courses in which the student earned a grade of C or better, and a student who receives transfer credit for a course cannot earn credit for a duplicative course at Brandeis Law.
+Pursuant to ABA accreditation standards, Brandeis Law may award a transfer student up to, but no more than, 30 credits for first-year JD coursework.
+Transfer credits are awarded only for courses in which the student earned a grade of C or better (or passed, in the case of a pass/fail credit) and a student who receives transfer credit for a course cannot earn credit for a duplicative course at Brandeis Law.
 No credit will be awarded for coursework completed prior to matriculating at an ABA-accredited law school.
 An applicant must be admitted as a transfer student before a determination on the number of qualifying transfer credits will be made.

-- a brief transfer statement, no more than 100 words in length, articulating why you seek to transfer to Brandeis Law;
+1. a brief transfer statement, approximately 250 words in length, articulating why you are seeking to transfer to Brandeis Law;

-- your official transcript from your first-year law school, including your grades for the full first year of coursework; and
+2. your official transcript from your law school, including your grades for the full first year of JD coursework; and

-- a letter of good standing from your first-year law school verifying the following as of the conclusion of your first year of JD coursework: (a) your cumulative law school GPA, (b) your class rank or closest approximation and (c) that you are in good academic and disciplinary standing.
+3. a letter of good standing provided directly by the appropriate official at your law school, verifying the following as of the conclusion of your first year of JD coursework: (a) your cumulative law school GPA, (b) your class rank or closest approximation and (c) that you are in good academic and disciplinary standing.

 In addition, we strongly encourage all transfer applicants to arrange for at least one of their letters of recommendation to be provided by one of their first-year law school professors.

-The transfer application for Fall 2025 entry will be available on LSAC.org on May 1, 2025, and will remain open until July 1, 2025.
-Brandeis Law does not offer Spring or Summer entry.
+The transfer application for Fall 2026 entry will be available on LSAC.org starting April 15, 2026, and will remain open until July 30, 2026.
+Brandeis Law does not offer start dates in either the spring or summer.

 Visiting Students